LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

   * Tagging and appropriate reading order (PDFs)
   * Lists – Correct use of programmatic lists
-  * Links – With human readable descriptive text and not use colour to differentiate from surrounding text
+  * Links – With human readable descriptive text and not using colour to differentiate from surrounding text
   * Headings – Hierarchical heading structure using programmatic headings
   * Tables – Used for tabular data not layout purposes
   * Bookmarks (longer PDFs) – Structure created from headings